 Let's not beat around the bush here, Sheogorath averages a brilliant and usually hilarious line every two minutes or so.
 At least until his final conversation...

 During a certain Mages' Guild quest (Liberation or Apprehension), you meet a Wood Elf named Fithragaer inside an Ayleid ruin (Nenyond Twyll).
 After a little chat, he eagerly runs deeper into the ruins to beat up some necromancers... and gets caught in a ceiling spike trap.

 In Skingrad, ask Falanu Hlaalu about the city.
 She'll ask you if you know what the fine for necrophilia is, and she'll be very happy if you give her the answer.

 Champion: Is it the first offense?
 Falanu: Let's assume... no. Champion: Then it's at least 500 gold.
 Falanu: That's nothing compared to Morrowind, thanks!

 If Game Mods count, there's one mod that overhauls the way beggars work (so they can pickpocket you if you stand to close to them, you can contract diseases from them, et cetera) in addition to adding several new ones around the game.
 One of them, in Skingrad, is a skooma addict and has his own lines.
 The only thing he'll ever say, no matter what you ask him, is "SKOOMA!".
 One of your dialogue options?
 "Aagh, get away from me, you freak!".
 To which he replies "SKOOMA!"

 There's a woman in the Shivering Isles who's addicted to skooma, which she asks you for every time you talk to her.
 If you give her some, she shouts "Skooma!
 SKOOMA!"

-However, if you don't give her any, she will be greatly upset and tell you she "hopes you trip and fall on a sword!" ...And then give the player a casual "farewell."
+However, if you don't give her any, she'll be greatly upset and tell you she "hopes you trip and fall on a sword!" ...And then give the player a casual "farewell."